nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 So, as far as I know, these ones aren't incorporeal.
 Sure.
 Yeah.
 Yeah.
 What's what's incorporeal?

 Like a ghost.
 Oh, okay.
-Samira, you know that plus whites are rumored to, whites are rumored to be, to have some sort of, like, curse thing that it does.
-Power flow undead that curses things is what Samir knows.
+Simear, you know that plus whites are rumored to, whites are rumored to be, to have some sort of, like, curse thing that it does.
+Power flow undead that curses things is what Simear knows.
 Alright.

 Our you know those things plus, you know that, a white is a, it's an intelligence, it's an intelligent, undead.
 It's not it's not mindless like a zombie.
 Mhmm.
 And, its curses, are, it's curses referred to as spikes.
 And as you are, and, curses are inflicted by, by a physical attack.